DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 We changed the report to:

+- allow users to see data for the current or previous recruitment cycle
 - list categories and sub-categories in the order in which providers see them
 - add the ‘other reasons’ category which was missing from the report
 - make the ‘glance metrics’ (prominent pieces of data) more useful by showing numbers and percentages for overall and recent use
 - make the columns in the tables of sub-categories more useful by showing numbers and percentages for overall and recent use
-- allow users to see data for the current or previous cycle

 We also improved the headings of the pages which give details of the reasons for rejection.

-### Current and previous cycles
+### Current and previous recruitment cycles

 We added a section to the performance landing page called ‘Structured reasons for rejection’.

-We list reports for the current and previous cycles, including:
+This section lists available reports by recruitment cycle, with the current cycle indicated.
+Initially the section will include:

 - 2021 to 2022 (starts 2022) - current
 - 2020 to 2021 (starts 2021)

-We mark the current cycle with the word ‘current’.

-We added a caption to the page heading on the report and details pages to show which cycle the user has chosen.
+We added the same text as a caption for the page headings on the report and details pages, so that the user can see which cycle the information is for.

 ### Categories and sub-categories

-Previously, the categories were not displayed in any logical order.
+The categories were not previously displayed in any logical order.
 We changed the report to show the categories in the same order as they are shown to providers.

 We also added the missing ‘other reasons’ category, which providers use if the reason for rejection does not fit into any other category.